Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Methodology

 We can also construct variants of ReLU, such as the leaky ReLU in the following form:

-\subsubsection{LN-Bracket: Nonlinearity based on the Lie bracket}
+\subsubsection{LN-Bracket: Nonlinearity Based on the Lie Bracket}

-As introduced in \Secref{sec:preliminaries}, Lie algebra is a vector space with an extra binary operator called Lie bracket, which is equivariant under group adjoint actions.
-For a matrix Lie group, the Lie bracket of its Lie algebra is defined using the commutator: $[X,Y]=XY-YX$.
-We use this operation to build a novel nonlinear layer.
+Lie algebra is a vector space with an extra binary operator called the Lie bracket, which is equivariant under group adjoint actions.
+Since we primarily focus on matrix groups, we use the commutator to build a novel nonlinear layer.